DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

-The drama around data retention in Sweden reflects the country’s efforts to negotiate between its political duties within a European context and its libertarian digital politics that have made it a haven for Internet users.
-In recent years, many Swedish Internet users have turned to VPN services to protect their privacy and avoid the crossfire between authorities and ISPs.
-Curiously, in their quest for privacy Swedish Internet users are even supported by some of the companies that are supposed to collect data about them.
-In trying to avoid a fine of 5 million Swedish Kronor for its refusal to comply with local data retention rules, the Swedish ISP Bahnhof decided to offer a free VPN service to all of its customers the day it had to resume storing metadata.[^12BaumannSweden_21] Explaining the somewhat surprising move, Bahnhof CEO Jon Karlung said: ‘The European Court of Justice has ruled that it is a human right to not have your Internet traffic monitored.
+The drama around data retention in Sweden reflects the country’s efforts to negotiate between its political duties within a European context and its libertarian digital politics that have made it a haven for internet users.
+In recent years, many Swedish internet users have turned to VPN services to protect their privacy and avoid the crossfire between authorities and ISPs.
+Curiously, in their quest for privacy Swedish internet users are even supported by some of the companies that are supposed to collect data about them.
+In trying to avoid a fine of 5 million Swedish Kronor for its refusal to comply with local data retention rules, the Swedish ISP Bahnhof decided to offer a free VPN service to all of its customers the day it had to resume storing metadata.[^12BaumannSweden_21] Explaining the somewhat surprising move, Bahnhof CEO Jon Karlung said: ‘The European Court of Justice has ruled that it is a human right to not have your internet traffic monitored.
 We therefore believe that the time is ripe for everyone to start using VPN services.’[^12BaumannSweden_22] In Sweden, the EU Data Retention Directive was never applied to VPN providers under the local implementation of the law.